 We created this lil’ number because who doesn’t love a yummy, cool and refreshing smoothie as a light meal or snack?
 This one is perfect before or after a workout and it’s a great energy booster!
 We love it in the morning for a light breakfast too–ginger acts as an anti-inflammatory to help fend off disease, settle the stomach (an awesome way to start those hectic mornings– goodbye bloat!) and to help keep the skin calm and flare-up free, oh yeah!
 Plus, it’s it’s great for the waistline– it’s low in calories but keeps you satisfied with 15 grams of satiating protein and a little shot of fiber.
 So when you drink this you won’t be ravenous immediately after and heading to the vending machine or for more food.
 Hello, slim and satisfied! 😉

 This scrumptious smoothie is hydrating and a great source of potassium which helps to restore fluid balance (buh-bye bloat! 😉 ) and prevent muscle cramps while aiding in muscle contraction.
 You also get a dose of vitamin C, as well as a carb and protein combo to help repair muscles and tissues and aid in recovery–and give you an energy boost.
+Pineapple is also an excellent source of bromelain, an enzyme that aids in digestion and can help prevent indigestion and bloating– gotta love that!

 We love this particular smoothie, but if you don’t have these ingredients on hand, don’t worry– one pointer to keep in mind is to add something frozen, such as ice cubes, frozen bananas, frozen strawberries, or any frozen fruit– they tend to make the smoothies thicker and more satisfying–think having ice cream versus drinking juice.
 Then add in your protein (we added yogurt) to sustain the energy boost and provide longer-lasting satisfaction.